Skip to main content Skip to footer site map

 When you have a sense of what your employees want, Draper adds, "pick two or three plans that meet the majority of their needs.
 This makes it easier for employees to compare and for you to administer."
 You may, for example, consider offering one co-pay plan and one that has a small deductible.

-These strategies can help improve employee satisfaction and provide an important opportunity to educate workers about the value of the benefits you offer them.
-A well-managed process also reduces stress on your HR team and helps ensure that you meet your vendors' deadlines.
+About 84% of employees say they’ll stay with an organization that supports their benefits needs, so it’s essential to make sure you’re offering benefits they need and value.1 These strategies can help improve employee satisfaction and provide an important opportunity to educate workers about the value of your benefits.
+A well-managed process also reduces stress on your HR team and helps you meet your vendors' deadlines.

-Have an Open Enrollment Communication Plan and Start Communication Early
+Have an Open Enrollment Communication Strategy and Start Early

-When developing or fine-tuning your open enrollment communication plan, consider how information can most easily reach your employees.
-If you're like many employers, you may have a majority of your staff working remotely or in a hybrid work setup.
-Since you may need to offer virtual benefits sessions and communicate with employees in non-traditional ways, it's important to allow for unexpected delays and start communicating early.
+When developing or fine-tuning your open enrollment communication strategy, consider how information can most easily reach your employees.
+If you have staff working remotely or in a hybrid work setup, you may need to offer virtual benefits sessions and communicate with employees in non-traditional ways; it’s important to allow for unexpected delays and start communicating early.
 Remember: It's never too early to start the informational process concerning employee benefits open enrollment.

 To make this possible, contact vendors to determine when new information will become available and how that information can be relayed to your employees.
-Also, conduct company-wide surveys well ahead of enrollment season to gauge the level of employee satisfaction with current plan options and to seek input on what they'd like to see changed in the year ahead.
+Also, conduct company-wide surveys well ahead of enrollment season to gauge employee satisfaction with current plan options and seek input on what they'd like to see changed in the year ahead.

 Allow As Much Lead Time As Possible

-Benefits enrollment is often not a solo activity.
-Your employees may need to coordinate with spouses or partners, and run multiple calculations to determine which plans and optional coverages are best to properly protect their families.
-With the influence of the pandemic, families are juggling many more challenges and considerations than they have in previous years, so it may take even longer to sort through the details.
+Benefits open enrollment is often a collaborative activity.
+Your employees may need to coordinate with spouses or partners and run multiple calculations to determine which plans and optional coverages are best to protect their families properly.

-Employees may also be used to completing paper benefits enrollment forms from a central office location.
-Employees who may be registering remotely for the first time may have more questions than usual or need extra support.
-To account for these delays, allow for additional lead time to help ensure that all your employees can still get registered on time.
+Employees may also enroll in benefits using paper enrollment forms from a central office location.
+Employees registering remotely for the first time may have more questions than usual or need extra support.
+To account for these delays, allow for additional lead time to help ensure that all your employees can still register on time.

 To show employees that you understand their predicament and to encourage maximum participation, provide as much lead time as possible between sharing the initial benefits information and your specified deadline for enrollment.
 This will give your employees time to: